AIHubCentral/docs/assets/RVC/Resources/Training.md

 #### `FM` Feature Matching:
 FM shows how well the generator is able to make synthetic data that has similar features to the dataset.

-If the graph is decreasing that indicates that the generator is able to make audio that has similar features to the dataset.
+If the graph is increasing that indicates that the generator is able to make audio that has similar features to the dataset.

 > you can think of this as how well the model can match timbral, spatial and temporal characteristics.
 ***